TiberiusGh/1DV610-L2/testReport.md

   - The Date `object` is uppdated containing the Date with timestamp of when the user updated consents latest.
     > Test passed ✅ at v.
 1.0.1

-- Accept/ Reject All
+- Accept/ Reject All triggers and tests the `acceptAll()` and `declineAll()` functions.

   - Accept all would set the consents for essentials, marketing, analytics to `true`
   - Reject all would delete the consents stored in localstorage
     > Test passed ✅ at v.
 1.0.1

 - Set custom consents 1/ 2 tests setting custom values in bulk for the consent categories.
+The button trigger and tests the `setConsents(consents)` function.

-  - For custom consents 1 the consents are: essential: false, analytics: true, marketing: true.
+  - For custom consents 1 the consents are set to: essential: false, analytics: true, marketing: true.
 Those should be stored in localstorage alongside a `Date object` containing the timestamp of the consent.
-  - For custom consents 2 the consents are: essential: true, analytics: true, marketing: false.
+  - For custom consents 2 the consents are set to: essential: true, analytics: true, marketing: false.
 Those should be stored in localstorage alongside a `Date object` containing the timestamp of the consent.
     > Test passed ✅ at v.
 1.0.1

-- The callback function is tested by updating the text content of the `<pre>` element at each change of the consents.
+- The `onConsentChange(callbackFunction)` is tested by updating the text content of the `<pre>` element at each change of the consents.

   > Test passed ✅ at v.
 1.0.1